milesj/rut/docs/faq.md

-Rut aims to avoid these issues by utilizing the [react-test-renderer](https://reactjs.org/docs/test-renderer.html) provided by the React core team, and continually released alongside new REact versions.
+Rut aims to avoid these issues by utilizing the [react-test-renderer](https://reactjs.org/docs/test-renderer.html) provided by the React core team, and continually released alongside new React versions.

 ## What about React Testing Library?